bsmith89/strain-corr/doc/manuscript/manuscript.md

 and StrainPanDA, using publicly available, high-quality strain genomes and metagenomes from experimental treatments of the hCOM2 synthetic community [@jinCulturingComplexGut2023].
-From the 117 inoculated strains, some genomes were excluded from evaluation because either:
+From the 117 inoculated strains, we excluded genomes from evaluation if:
 (1) when running GT-Pro directly on their genome sequence, less than 50% of identified SNPs were from the same species, or
 (2) the species had no depth across metagenomes, as estimated